Deadlock989/IndustrialRevolution/README.md

 * Script errors
 * Broken or missing features
-* Graphics issues
+* Graphics or GUI issues
+* Conflicts or problems with mods on the [supported mods list](https://mods.factorio.com/mod/IndustrialRevolution/faq)

 ## Issues I probably don't want to know about

-* Compatability issues with other unsupported mods
+* Conflicts with other unsupported mods
 * Opinions about balance
+* Opinions about software licenses
 * Vague feelings